dive-into-machine-learning/dive-into-machine-learning/README.md

 #### Towards Expertise

-You need practice.
-[On Hacker News, user olympus commented to say you could use competitions to practice and evaluate yourself](https://news.ycombinator.com/item?id=10508565).
+You need **practice.** [On Hacker News, user olympus commented to say you could use competitions to practice and evaluate yourself](https://news.ycombinator.com/item?id=10508565).
 [Kaggle](http://www.kaggle.com/competitions) and [ChaLearn](http://www.chalearn.org/) are hubs for Machine Learning competitions.
 You can find some [examples of code for popular Kaggle competitions here](https://github.com/apeeyush/machine-learning).
 For smaller exercises, [try HackerRank](https://www.hackerrank.com/domains/ai/machine-learning/page/1).

-You also need understanding.
-You should review what Kaggle competition winners say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
+You also need **understanding.** You should review what Kaggle competition winners say about their solutions, [for example, the "No Free Hunch" blog](http://blog.kaggle.com/).
 These might be over your head at first but once you're starting to understand and appreciate these, you know you're getting somewhere.

-Competitions and challenges are one way to practice.
+Competitions and challenges are just one way to practice.
 You shouldn't limit yourself, though - and you should also understand that [Machine Learning isn't **all** about Kaggle competitions](http://jvns.ca/blog/2014/06/19/machine-learning-isnt-kaggle-competitions).

 Here's a complementary way to practice: **do practice studies.**